 Space WeatherSpace weather refers to condtions on the Sun and in the solar wind, Earth's magnetosphere, ionosphere, and thermosphere that can influence the performance and reliability of space-borne and ground-based logical systems and can endanger human life of health.

-The Space Environment Center (SEC) in Boulder, Colorado is one of those groups that works hard at forcasting solar and geophysical events.
+The Space Weather Prediction Center (SWPC) in Boulder, Colorado is one of those groups that works hard at forcasting solar and geophysical events.

 They conduct research in solar-terrestrial physics, they develop techniques for forecasting solar and geophysical disturbances, and they provide real-time monitoring and forecasting of solar and geophysical events.
 This site is an important one because of the breadth of their offerings.
 Their offerings include solar-terrestrial data and images, a daily report of space weather, a report and forecast of Solar Geophysical Data in an online Web document: "The Weekly", a primer on the Space Environment with descriptions of the sun and various solar phenomena, and they have a "Glossary of Solar-Terrestrial Terms", as well.